Highlights

 You must have one of the following completed recognised:

-- bachelor degree in teaching or education followed by at least two years full-time (or equivalent) work experience in teaching or education; or
+• bachelor degree in teaching or education followed by at least two years full-time (or equivalent) professional work experience involving learning, training, teaching or tutoring, or in an educational setting, Education department or related statutory authority; or

 If you qualify for the 1-year program you will be automatically granted 48 credit points of general advanced standing towards the option units.
 This will be confirmed in your offer letter.